jpennors/tips_my_web/readme.md

 #### Launch the backend server

-⚠️ Before laucnhing the backend server, make sure the mysql database is running!
+⚠️ Before launching the backend server, make sure the mysql database is running!
 Then run the following in the `tips_my_web` directory:
 ```
 php artisan serve
 ```